APDevTeam/Movecraft-Repair/README.md

 The `main` branch is coded for 1.14.4+ and Movecraft 8.x.

  ## Download
+Releases can be found on the [releases tab](https://github.com/APDevTeam/Movecraft-Repair/releases).

 Development builds can be found on the [GitHub Actions tab](https://github.com/APDevTeam/Movecraft-Repair/actions) of this repository.

-Stable builds can be found on [our SpigotMC page](https://www.spigotmc.org/resources/movecraft-repair.89812/).
+Previous builds can be found on [our SpigotMC page](https://www.spigotmc.org/resources/movecraft-repair.89812/).

 ## Building
-This plugin requires that the user setup and build their [Movecraft](https://github.com/APDevTeam/Movecraft) development environment, and then clone this into the same folder as your Movecraft development environment such that both Movecraft-Repair and Movecraft are contained in the same folder.
-Then, run the following to build Movecraft-Repair through `maven`.
+Run the following to build Movecraft-Repair:
 ```
-mvn clean install
+./gradlew clean build --parallel
 ```
-Jars are located in `/target`.
+Jars are located in `/build/libs` directory.

 ## Support
 [Github Issues](https://github.com/APDevTeam/Movecraft-Repair/issues)